handcraftedcc/SDFModeler/README.md

-# HoudiniSDFModeler
+# SDFModeler
- SDF Modeling Toolset for Houdini
+ A free, open source SDF Modeling Toolset for Houdini